payherepayments/developers/docs/embed-sdk.md

 ## JavaScript embed SDK

 This more advanced integration will allow success and failure callbacks and support more options than the payment buttons above.
+[See a complete example](https://gist.github.com/phawk/1fcea088772c7249617654c0a226463c)

 ```js
 PayHere.launch({